You can receive funding up to 5.000 Euros for joint projects in any of the three categories:

 All other data can be provided voluntarily; this makes it easier for us and other members to get in touch.
 You can see the data stored about you in the settings area of your profile; this allows you to find out about stored data.
 You also have the option of deleting your data in the settings area.

-Your data can be viewed by employees of the German Scholars Organization e.V. and the associated Heidelberg Laureate Forum Foundation, Schloss-Wolfsbrunnenweg 33, 69118 Heidelberg, in order to ensure the administration and fulfillment of our purpose.
+Your data can be viewed by employees of the German Scholars Organization e.V. , the associated Heidelberg Laureate Forum Foundation and the Klaus Tschira group, Schloss-Wolfsbrunnenweg 33, 69118 Heidelberg, in order to ensure the administration and fulfillment of our purpose.
 Your data will be shared with other members for the purpose of networking (address book).
 Your profile settings let you control what data can be viewed by other members.

-From time to time, we will contact you by email to inform you about career information, notices and events on the platform.
+From time to time, we will contact you by email to inform you about career opportunities, news, and events on the platform.
 A newsletter is also sent out regularly.
 We also use your address, your status or your program affiliation to this end.
 You have the option to object to receiving the corresponding newsletter in your profile settings

 When members apply for “alumni funding”, their name, occupation and required application documents are made available to a jury.
 In addition, we use your bank account / PayPal data to transfer the funds in the event of a grant.
 Even if you have objected to receiving newsletters in general, we reserve the right to send you emails for the purpose of forwarding information regarding relevant events for members.